Jbruslind/ECE341_Blue-1-/README.md

 3. The system will use only US standard plugins for connecting to external devices and will not allow any object with a diameter greater than 1mm to enter the enclosure, and will be disable if more than 5A is drawn from the wall power.
-4. The system must turn off the output after a time of upto 1 hour ± 1 minute when enabled.
+4. The system must turn off the output after a time of up to 1 hour ± 1 minute when enabled.
 5. The system will be able to accept commands from a mobile phone over 20 feet away from the plug-ins.

 ##	Specialized requirements